saitberki/Airdrop/README.md

   </tr>
 </table></center>

-<h2># How Do Plugins Work?</h2>
-- Click On The Plugin's Referral Link,
-- Download The Plugin And Wait For It To Install,
-- Go Through The Registration Steps With Your Email Address,
-- Go To Your Dashboard And Complete The Tasks To Earn Extra Points.
-- Finally, The Add-On Works Silently In The Background And Earns Points.
-It Does Not Strain Your Computer.
-Good Earnings...)))

 <h2># Statement</h2>
 - These Are Applications That Are Completely For Informational Purposes And Allow You To Earn Airdrop For Free Without Investing.
 - Since The Airdrop Distribution Is Limited, Download The Applications For Free And Start Earning Immediately.